acneyouth1996/notes/_pages/about.md

 **“Real smart begins when you quit quoting other people.”**
 ― Chuck Palahniuk, Pygmy

-Yeah I just quote someone.
+Yeah I just quoted someone.

 This is a website where I post my notes on scientific stuff for my own reference.
 I would be delighted if you find this website useful.
 If you have any questions or you find anything incorrect, please don't hesitate to reach out to me.